 To supplement my existing shell supply, I purchased this bag of shells at Marshalls for $7.50.
 I also bought a smaller bag of shells from Big Lots for $4.

-I thought about looking for some faux pearls like those in the PB charger, but ultimately I ordered 450 teeny, tiny Dove shells from Florida Shells & Gifts to help fill in the gaps.
+I thought about looking for some faux pearls like those in the PB charger, but ultimately I ordered 450 teeny, tiny Dove shells from an online store called, Florida Shells & Gifts, to help fill in the gaps.
 The Dove shells were $2.99 + $5.95 shipping.

 I needed a base for my chargers and knowing how expensive woven/rattan chargers can be, I decided to use these plastic chargers I no longer need.
 I bought a dozen of these years ago, long before I started blogging.

-Two years ago I purchased pretty gold-colored, glass chargers at Hobby Lobby on clearance for around $1.99 each for a fall table setting.
+Two years ago I purchased these gold, glass chargers at Hobby Lobby on clearance for around $1.99 each for a fall table setting.